leminhtuan2015/Today-I-Learn/theories/coding_style_functional_(Declarative)_programing.md

 - https://msdn.microsoft.com/en-us/library/mt693186.aspx

 --------------------
+### Basic
+- Imperative: Write correct sequence of codes in the correct order.
+Step by step.
+Focus on solve problem by answer question how.
+- Declarative: Write code to describes what you want to do.

 ### Immutable values
   - Immutable values: once a “variable” is set, it cannot be changed.
 In Ruby, this means you effectively have to treat variables like constants.